Seven Factors that Influenced the Sabbath in the Early Church (Part 2 of 4)

 Unfortunately, anti-Semitism infiltrated Christianity.
 During Hadrian’s reign, a man named Aristides made a defense of the Christian faith to the Emperor.
 His goal was to somehow curtail the regional persecutions of Christians still taking place.
 In his speech called The Apology, he claimed that there were four classes of men: barbarians, Greeks, Jews, and Christians.
 Moreover, he claimed that Christians were the highest of the four classes and had the most truth.
 He said that the Jewish people worshiped angels and derived their practices from them.
 Among the practices he derided was the Sabbath.
 We have a quote from his work below:

 “Nevertheless they too erred from true knowledge.
 And in their imagination they conceive that it is God they serve; whereas by their mode of observance it is to the angels and not to God that their service is rendered:— as when they celebrate Sabbaths…” (The Apology, Section 14).

 To my knowledge, this is the first historical reference of a Christian attempting to separate himself from the practices held in common with Jewish people.
 But it was the beginning of others who would follow with similar arguments.

 Justin the Martyr was another anti-Semitic writer of this period (150s-160s AD).
-Justin claimed that the Sabbath was given to the Jewish people due to their transgressions and hardness of hearts (Dialogue with Trypho, Chapter 18).
+He wrte that the Sabbath was given to the Jewish people due to their transgressions and hardness of hearts (Dialogue with Trypho, Chapter 18).
 However, Christ said that the Sabbath was given for all mankind, not just the Jewish people (Mark 2:27-28).
 It was also first given in Genesis, which was long before the Israelites became a nation.
-Justin claimed that Christians who observed things such as the Sabbath would “probably be saved” (ibid, 47).
+Justin claimed that Christians who observed practices such as the Sabbath would “probably be saved” (ibid, 47).